mchmarny/kpush/README.md

 # kpush - push signed messages from PubSub to Knative service

-> WIP: document not finished

-> NOTE: this is personal project for demonstration only

-## Why

 [GCP Cloud PubSub](https://cloud.google.com/pubsub/) is a common component of data flow pipelines.
 It creates Global and elastic separation between the data provider and data consumers.
 One of PubSub's features is an ability to [push](https://cloud.google.com/pubsub/docs/push) subscription which sends messages to the configured `webhook`.
 Consider this data flow.

 ![kpush flow](img/kpush-flow.png)